Kulshanperera/Booking_APITesting-/Step6.md

-**Chapter 06**
+**Step 06**

 * Data-driven testing using JSON file

-Getting firstname and lastname from the external data(Json) file. it able to pass multiple booking creation post request(CreateBookingWithFile), in here only use first name and last name fields.
+Getting firstname and lastname from the external data(JSON) file. it is able to pass multiple booking creations through the post request(CreateBookingWithFile), in here only uses first name and last name fields.

 below is json file data (3 json objects/File Name - PostManDataDrivenTestingFile.json)